 Premium Montserrat Food & Wine Tour

-Discover the national park of Montserrat, one of the most important landmarks of the region.
-Enjoy a multi-course seasonal meal and visit Oller del Mas, a millennial Castle dedicated with passion to make outstanding organic wines.Duration: Departure 8:45am - Return 19:00h
+Discover the national park of Montserrat.
+Enjoy a multi-course seasonal meal & visit Oller del Mas, a millennial Castle dedicated to organic wines.Duration: Departure 8:45am - Return 19:00h

 Montserrat, Tapas & Wine Tour